stateright/stateright/README.md

 Stateright's actor system features include:

-- The ability to execute actors outside the model checker, sending JSON messages over UDP.
+- The ability to execute actors outside the model checker, sending messages over UDP.
 - A model for lossy/lossless duplicating/non-duplicating networks with the
   ability to capture actor message [history](https://lamport.azurewebsites.net/tla/auxiliary/auxiliary.html) to check an actor system against an expected consistency model.